box/developer.box.com/content/guides/embed/ui-elements/scopes.md

 action and nothing else.

-Now that you understand what Base Scopes and Feature Scopes are, refer to the documentation for each of the UI Elements to learn more about their special scopes.
+Now that you understand what Base Scopes and Feature Scopes are, refer to the documentation for each of the UI Elements to learn more about their dedicated scopes.

 [acl]: https://community.box.com/t5/How-To-Guides-for-Sharing/What-Are-The-Different-Access-Levels-For-Collaborators/ta-p/144